Dr Genevieve Bishop is an Obstetrician and Gynaecologist in private practice based at Gold Coast Private Hospital.

 She trained in obstetrics and general gynaecology at Royal Prince Alfred Hospital in Sydney and then pursued her interest in uro-gynaecology and incontinence at St George Hospital, working in the internationally renowned Pelvic Floor Unit.
 During her training Genevieve spent over a year working at The Tweed Hospital and is familiar with the varied needs and wishes of the community in their approach to care.

 After her time spent on the Southern Gold Coast, Tweed and Northern Rivers area, she decided to relocate to John Flynn Private Hospital, being the only female Obstetrician and Gynaecologist in this area.

-Genevieve is passionate about the care of her patients and strives to provide the best in gynaecological and Obstetric care for her ladies.
+Genevieve is passionate about the care of her patients and strives to provide the best in gynaecological and obstetric care for her ladies.

-Christine Sutton – Midwife
+Chrissy Midwife – Midwife

 Tess Elliott – Midwife

 Tess is an experienced midwife of many years and an important member of our team.